Timothy-Lloyd/aci-tools/README.md

 ## How to use:
 Add credential details to ./vars/creds.yml
-Add configuration details to the csv files within ./aci-config/
+Add configuration details to the csv files within ./aci-config/ or optionally, add details to the various excel file sheets within all-aci-config.xlsx and use "python3 convert-excel.py" to output to the CSV files.

 ## Run a playbook:
 ansible-playbook aci-tenant-bd-epg.yml